marcus-downing/plugin-b/README.md

 ### Requirements

 Plugin b requires Node.js, and works best on a Unix, Linux or Mac OS platform.
-It expects at PHP 5.3+ and a reasonably modern version of WordPress.
+It expects at least PHP 5.3+ and a reasonably recent version of WordPress.

 ### A note on the use of namespaces